S

 Non-profit: 3-4% CTR.
 Donation links and action-oriented content perform well.

 Click-to-open rate (CTOR) — the percentage of openers who clicked — used to be the gold standard because it measured engagement among people who actually read the email.
-But with MPP inflating the open denominator, CTOR is now deflated for Apple Mail users, making it unreliable as well.
+But with MPP inflating the open denominator, CTOR is now deflated for Apple Mail users, making it unreliable.

 The best approach in 2026: track click rate as your primary engagement metric, monitor open rate trends over time (not absolute numbers), and use revenue attribution if your platform supports it.
-Revenue per email sent is the metric that actually connects email performance to business results.
+Revenue per email sent is the metric that actually connects email performance to business results — and the platforms that report it (Klaviyo, Omnisend) show automated emails generating $2.87 per email versus $0.18 for campaigns (Omnisend), a 16x difference.
+See our benchmarks by platform for how each tool measures and reports these numbers.

 Benchmarks by List Size

 List size has a direct and predictable relationship with open rates.
-Smaller lists almost always have higher engagement rates, and this is not just about quality — it is about math and recency.
+Smaller lists almost always have higher engagement rates — this is about math and recency, not just quality.

-Lists under 1,000 subscribers: 30-40% open rates are typical.
-These are usually newer lists with recently acquired, highly interested subscribers.
+Under 1,000 subscribers: 35-50% open rates are typical.
+These are newer lists with recently acquired, highly interested subscribers.
+Do not use this as your permanent benchmark — it will drop as your list ages.

-Lists of 5,000-25,000: 20-25% open rates.
-This is the range where list hygiene becomes critical.
-Without regular cleanup, inactive subscribers drag your averages down.
+5,000-25,000 subscribers: 22-30% open rates.
+This is where list hygiene becomes critical.
+Without regular cleanup, inactive subscribers drag your averages down and hurt deliverability.

-Lists over 100,000: 12-18% open rates.
-Enterprise-scale lists almost always have lower engagement rates, but the absolute numbers still drive significant revenue.
+Over 100,000 subscribers: 15-22% open rates.
+Enterprise-scale lists almost always have lower engagement percentages, but the absolute numbers still drive significant revenue.
+A 15% open rate on 500,000 subscribers is 75,000 opens — more than most small lists will ever achieve.

-Do not panic if your open rate drops as your list grows — it is expected.
+Do not panic if your open rate drops as your list grows.
 The important thing is that your total engaged subscribers (opens plus clicks in absolute numbers) continue to increase even as the percentage declines.

 What Actually Improves Open Rates